Client: City of Ottawa

 Location: Ottawa, Ontario

-J.L.
-Richards & Associates Limited (JLR) was retained to complete all design components, approvals, tender documents, stakeholder consultation, contract administration, and inspection.
+JLR was retained to complete all design components, approvals, tender documents, stakeholder consultation, contract administration, and inspection.

 This project was driven by the need to construct the first phase of a new 1500 mm diameter combined trunk relief sewer along Gilmour Street between Elgin Street and the outlet to the Rideau Canal Interceptor (RCI) along the Queen Elizabeth Driveway in Ottawa.
 As the sewer was quite deep in a relatively constrained and narrow right-of-way, reconstruction of the local combined sewer and watermains was also required.
 The project included the design of new trunk sewer, local combined sewers, watermains, roadway, and sidewalks in a downtown urban environment.